Spitfire-Cluster-Community/ase-pe-pvp/docs/_articles/defence-strategies.md

 <div class="markdown-alert markdown-alert-tip">
 <p class="markdown-alert-title">Tip</p>
-<p>A basic strategy is mostly T2 with AP ammo and spread in some Laser, Ice and Bola turrets.</p>
+<p>A basic strategy is mostly T2 with mixed ammo types and spread in some Laser.
+Mix in som T3/T4 if you have them.</p>
 </div>

 ## Ammo Types